OSURoboticsClub/Rover_2023_2024/software/ros_packages/rob599_nav_gazebo/README.md

 # rob599_nav_gazebo
 `rob599_nav_gazebo` is a ros2 package for ROB599 Mobile Robots Timber Tracks Project.
 This package integrates the Nav2 stack with the mars rover's gazebo sim.
+This package contains two custom Nav2 costmap plugins: `clearance_layer` and `eleveation_layer`.

 ## Installation
 - Clone the git repository to the desired directory.